 Notwithstanding the above, the prevailing reason being noted for the program’s termination is cost.
 Implementation of the program has been estimated near 15 million dollars annually.
 One advantage of the program has been that it required no fee.
 To that end, the USPTO considered continuation of the program, but for a fee for users.
 However, public reaction to the idea was lukewarm, and thus the premise was dismissed.
 Personally, it’s a bit disappointing to learn of the lackluster effort to keep the program alive.
 At least a trial period in which fees were introduced would have been nice to see.

 Admittedly, I am a bit sad over the AFCP 2.0 ending.
-Yes, life will go on at the USPTO without the program; however, there will be one f option for applicants to consider in helping advance U.S. patent applications to allowance.
+Yes, life will go on at the USPTO without the program; however, there will be one fewer option for applicants to consider in helping advance U.S. patent applications to allowance.
 It was easy to become fond of the AFCP option due to it being free and promoting collaboration with the USPTO.
 Nevertheless, we are evolving our strategies based on the program coming to an end.
 If you are facing a Final Office Action, please let us know and we will be happy to discuss ideas and strategies.

 - Shareholder